nederjair/web_development_course/scraping/scraping_instructions.md

 # Main goal

 The game you designed (guess the word) has a very poor list of items (dishes), your goal is get the information from somewhere else and add it to your site.
 This time we are getting the information from a local recipes page with a lot of different dishes.
 Doing this manually can take you months, because of that we are going to use a technique called web scraping.
+In this part we will prepare all the necessary elements before getting information from other sites (we will do that in the next laboratory work).

 # Important information before starting